 Respect Your Body.
 This is where things start to get interesting and you’ll begin the totally radical act of accepting yourself.
 While body-positive messages and exercises will be interwoven throughout the program, this is where things will really start coming together and you’ll stop determining your value based on what you’ve eaten or how much you’ve moved.

 Not everyone is meant to be a size two and that is actually a good thing.
 Diversity is amazing and by respecting our bodies we can learn to nourish it with healthier choices.
-By being too critical or unrealistic with our bodies, leads to unhealthy behaviors.
-Love the body you have right now and treat it with respect.
+Being too critical or unrealistic with our bodies leads to unhealthy behaviors.
+Love the body you have right now and treat it with respect

 Intuitive Eating Principal #9